Prabu Siliwangi: Etymology

 Angered by Gajah Mada's insult, the Sunda royal family fought the overwhelming Majapahit forces to the death to defend their honor.
 After his death, King Lingga Buana was named King Wangi (king with a pleasant fragrance) because of his heroic deed to defend his kingdom's honor.

 His descendants with the same quality of greatness were called Silihwangi (successor of Wangi).
-After the reign of King Wangi (Prebu Maharaja), Kingdom of Sunda saw seven consecutive successor kings, technically all of them are considered as the successor of Wangi (Silihwangi).
+After the reign of King Wangi (Prebu Maharaja), the Kingdom of Sunda saw seven consecutive successor kings, technically all of them are considered as the successor of Wangi (Silihwangi).

-Some other historians are of the opinion that Siliwangi is derived from the Sundanese word Asilih Wewangi, meaning changing title.
+Some other historians believe that Siliwangi is derived from the Sundanese word Asilih Wewangi, meaning changing title.

-Legend of King Siliwangi
+Legend of Prabu Siliwangi

-One of the stories tells about prince Jayadewata, the son of Prabu Anggalarang, king of Galuh, who ruled from Surawisesa Palace in Kawali.
+One of the stories tells about Prince Jayadewata, the son of Prabu Anggalarang, king of Galuh, who ruled from Surawisesa Palace in Kawali.
 Prince Jayadewata also known as Ratu Purana Prebu Guru Dewataprana.